wouterj/symfony-docs/testing.rst

 Write Your First Functional Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Functional tests are PHP files that typically live in the ``tests/Controller``
+Application tests are PHP files that typically live in the ``tests/Controller``
 directory of your application.
 If you want to test the pages handled by your
 ``PostController`` class, start by creating a new ``PostControllerTest.php``
 file that extends a special ``WebTestCase`` class.